Ernest Rubondo

 Ernest Rubondo is a Ugandan geologist and business executive.
-He is the executive director of the Petroleum Authority of Uganda.
+He served as the executive director of the Petroleum Authority of Uganda, from June 2016.
+In 2026, following two consecutive five-year terms in office he retired and was succeeded by Fred Kabanda.

 Background and education

 He was born in the Western Region of Uganda.
 He holds a Master of Science in Petroleum Reservoir Geology awarded by the Imperial College London in 1990.